Pylons/pyramid/docs/narr/install.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the :term:`virtualenv` package is installed in your Python, you
-can actually create a virtual environment.
+can then create a virtual environment.
 To do so, invoke the
 following:

 .. code-block:: text